What is the City Builders Model?

 The vision of City Builders is to realize 6PIC's mission of growing urban youth leaders and to address community trauma by healing structural, generational wounds of oppression in communities of color caused by oppressive city planning decisions.
 These decisions are seen as violent assaults that lay the foundation for adverse community experiences.
 City Builders advances civic power for Northside(Highland Park) residents through place-making projects and neighborhood-based skill building in program areas offered by 6PIC providers.
 These skills support residents in growing their capacity to liberate and heal themselves.

 Youth and adult residents are already leading and organizing events such as creating an African-centered cultural club at school, organizing a field trip to the National Museum of African American History, community clean ups, creating girl empowerment programming, developing a youth music showcase and hosting home ownership workshops.

 So, how does the program work?

 Foundation: Youth receive classroom style sessions on historic city planning decisions, current housing and transit policy, community trauma and resilience.
 Adults participate in policy education workshops.

-Framing: Youth use photovoice assessments to capture their opinion of assets and challenges in their social and built environment.
+Framing: Youth analyze social determinants of health via photovoice assessments and map making to capture their opinion of assets and challenges in their social and built environment.
 Youth also name examples of housing and transit inequities they notice in their community.
 Youth share photovoice images with adults and and identify shared themes.

-Project Implementation/Advocacy: Youth practice community planning and organizing skills in preparation to launch their own community projects around a self/community identified need.
+Project Implementation/Advocacy: Youth practice skills by launching their own community projects around a self/community identified need.
+They also engage in various civic opportunities across their neighborhood and city.
 Adults create and organize projects as team leaders through the Highland Park Quality of Life Team.
-Finally, residents and 6PIC program partners engage in a housing policy action plan to address threats of housing and cultural displacement.
+Finally, residents and 6PIC program partners engage in the City Builders Housing Policy Action Plan to address threats of housing and cultural displacement.